NicholasGraalum/CS362-Project/LIVINGDOC.md

 ### Use Cases
-User can create a profile and login to save their data (Group)
+User can create a profile and login to save their data (Kylan) (database)
 - **Actors**: The user
 - **Triggers**: Clicks “Login / Sign-Up” button
 - **Preconditions**: The user must have a unique email address and username